 Smoky Sydney kicks off New Year parties with fireworks

-Toxic smoke haze has shrouded Sydney for weeks and a petition to cancel the event out of respect for fire victims attracted more than 280,000 signatures.
+Toxic smoke haze has shrouded Australia's largest city for weeks and a petition to cancel the event out of respect for fire victims attracted more than 280,000 signatures.

 Fireworks displays were scrapped in Australia's capital, Canberra, and Sydney's western suburbs due to elevated fire danger and extreme weather conditions but fire authorities said it was safe to go ahead over the water.